maproulette/docs/_documentation/tasks/03-setting-external-task-identifiers.md

 * Make sure your ids don't look like OSM ids.
 MapRoulette does not provide a way to distinguish OSM ids from non-OSM ids except by their formatting.
 For example, MapRoulette itself uses UUIDs if it needs to generate ids.
 If your ids look like OSM ids, then they may be treated as OSM ids in some situations.
 * Make sure your ids are represented as strings in your GeoJSON.
 External task ids must be strings in MapRoulette.
 * Do not reuse one of the traditional osm id fields mentioned above (such as `id`).
 Instead, give your external id field a different name, like `externalId`.
-* Because the id field can't be named from the challenge form, keep your ids out of the automatically-detected fields' way: don't reuse `id`, `@id`, `osmid`, `osm_id` or `name` unless you want that field treated as the external id
+* If you leave the property unnamed and rely on automatic detection, keep your ids out of the detected fields' way: don't reuse `id`, `@id`, `osmid`, `osm_id` or `name` unless you want that field treated as the external id
 * If you want your external id to show up in the task properties when someone clicks on a task feature, then put your id field inside the feature properties in your GeoJSON.
 If you do *not* want your id to be displayed in the task properties, then put it on the feature itself in your GeoJSON